 How does a line of credit work?

-A line of credit has plenty of uses, whether you need cash to do a home renovation, pay off debt or just help cover your monthly bills.
+A line of credit has plenty of uses, whether you need cash to do a home remodel, pay off debt or help cover your monthly bills.

 That makes a credit line a revolving account, similar to a credit card — but with lower interest rates and the potential for a much higher credit limit.